jia-shijie/jia-shijie.github.io/_pages/about.md

 ---

-I am an Associate Professor in the Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS).
+I am an Associate Professor in State Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS).

 I obtained my Ph.D degree from the University of Chinese Academy of Sciences (UCAS) in 2017.
 I won Distinguished Paper Award of ACSAC 2017.